ethereumjs/ethereumjs-monorepo/developer.md

 ### Running Tests

-Tests can be found in the `tests` directory, with `FORK_CONFIG` set in `tests/tester.js`.
+Tests can be found in the `tests` directory.
 There are test runners for [State tests](http://www.ethdocs.org/en/latest/contracts-and-transactions/ethereum-tests/state_tests/index.html) and [Blockchain tests](http://www.ethdocs.org/en/latest/contracts-and-transactions/ethereum-tests/blockchain_tests/index.html).
 VM tests are disabled since Frontier gas costs are not supported any more.
 Tests are then executed by the [ethereumjs-testing](https://github.com/ethereumjs/ethereumjs-testing) utility library using the official client-independent [Ethereum tests](https://github.com/ethereum/tests).

-For a wider picture about how to use tests to implement EIPs you can have a look at this [reddit post](https://www.reddit.com/r/ethereum/comments/6kc5g3/ethereumjs_team_is_seeking_contributors/) or the associated YouTube video introduction to [core development with Ethereumjs-vm](https://www.youtube.com/watch?v=L0BVDl6HZzk&feature=youtu.be).
+For a wider picture about how to use tests to implement EIPs you can have a look at this [Reddit post](https://www.reddit.com/r/ethereum/comments/6kc5g3/ethereumjs_team_is_seeking_contributors/) or the associated YouTube video introduction to [Core Development with Ethereumjs-vm](https://www.youtube.com/watch?v=L0BVDl6HZzk).

 #### Running different Test Types

 Running the State tests:

-`node ./tests/tester -s`
+`node ./tests/tester --state`

 Running the Blockchain tests:

-`node ./tests/tester -b`
+`node ./tests/tester --blockchain`

-State tests and Blockchain tests can also be run against the `dist` folder (default: `lib`):
+Tests run against source by default.
+They can be run with the `--dist` flag:

+`npm run build:dist && node ./tests/tester --state --dist`

+See `package.json` for all the scripts in the `test:` namespace, such as `npm run test:state` which would execute the above.

+Use `--fork` to pass in the desired hardfork:

-`node ./tests/tester -b --dist`
+`node ./tests/tester --state --fork='Constantinople'`

+or

+`npm run test:state -- --fork='Constantinople'`

+By default it is set to use the latest hardfork (`FORK_CONFIG` in `tests/tester.js`).

 State tests run significantly faster than Blockchain tests, so it is often a good choice to start fixing State tests.